 Without toll: 3 hours

-The star shaped fort surrounding the park is often the icon that comes to mind when you think of Hakodate but because of the huge area, the shape can only be seen from the top of the 107m Goryokaku Tower observatory (¥720).
-But don’t forget to check out the park itself!
-It’s a popular spot during the Hanami period and you can spot locals arriving for a jog as early as 5am!
+The star-shaped fort surrounding the park is often the icon that comes to mind when you think of Hakodate.
+But because of the huge area, the shape can only be seen from the top of the 107m Goryokaku Tower observatory.

-Entrance Fee: Free for the park; ¥720 for the observatory
+Entrance fee: Free for the park; ~S$9/pax for the tower via Klook

-Opening Hours: 5AM – 7PM for the park; 8AM – 7PM for the observatory (opens one hour later and closes one hour earlier from April – October)
+Opening hours: 5AM – 7PM for the park; 8AM – 7PM for the observatory (opens 1hr later and closes 1hr earlier from Apr – Oct)

 Dinner at Unagidokoro Takahashi (うなぎ処 高はし)

-Lined with more than 20 over small eateries and bars, this is a great alternative for dinner or post dinner snacks and drinks.
+Lined with more than 20 over small eateries and bars, Daimon Yokocho is a great alternative for dinner, snacks, and drinks.
 Each eatery only fits an average of 5-15 pax but you can find a variety of food including Genghis Khan, Chirashidon, seafood and even Squid ink gyozas (¥450/5pc) which were really good!

 Check-in at Hakodate Kokusai Hotel